Step one: Your UCAS application

 Before you begin your journey to university, your first step will be to prepare and organise your UCAS application.
 The UCAS website has lots of information on courses, open day events, entry requirements as well as application information and deadlines.

 All the key information you will need on UCAS and how to start your application can be found on their website here.

 If you have any difficulties in accessing any parts of the website, contact the UCAS customer services on the UCAS Accessibility page.

 Declaring your vision impairment on the UCAS form

-It can really help to declare your visual impairment right at the start.
+It can really help to declare your vision impairment right at the start.
 It can help to ensure that any accessibility needs can be identified throughout your application process- such as designated living spaces, a support worker or extra adaptive equipment.

-You may choose not to declare your visual impairment until you have been accepted.
+You may choose not to declare your vision impairment until you have been accepted.
 We recommend that you check what support is available beforehand and be prepared that there may be delays in getting this in place at the start of your studies if undisclosed.

 Share this page